Your Guide to

 The DoD and other government agencies may require businesses to use specific security controls to counteract or protect against certain cyber threats.
 For example, NIST 800-171 specifies the use of access controls to limit the types of transactions users, processes, and devices can make—and to verify identities before allowing transactions to take place.

-Examples of security controls can range from firewalls to antimalware tools, security incident and event management (SIEM) software, employee security awareness training, multi-factor authentication (MFA), and more.
+Examples of security controls can range from firewalls to anti-malware tools, security incident and event management (SIEM) software, employee security awareness training, multi-factor authentication (MFA), and more.

 System Security Plan (SSP)